UCLan Degree Show - Winners announced

-Join us for the online launch of the 2021 UCLan Degree Show.
-This annual celebratory event is a rite of passage for our creative students, it showcases their talent and hard work to the public and industry, launching them into their future careers.
+Our online Degree Show launch took place on Thursday 17 June and you can rewatch the ceremony below.
+The annual celebratory event is a rite of passage for our creative students, it showcases their talent and hard work to the public and industry, launching them into their future careers.

-This online event will include the presentation of our annual Degree Show Awards, run each year in association with Creative Lancashire.
+This online event includes the presentation of our annual Degree Show Awards, run each year in association with Creative Lancashire.

 You will also hear some celebratory words from our Vice-Chancellor, Graham Baldwin, Executive Dean of the Faculty of Culture and the Creative Industries, Jane Anthony and Turner Prize winner, Lubaina Himid CBE.

-Lubaina will officially open access to the Degree Show website where you will be introduced to the next generation of UCLan creative talent, through a wide range of specially created architecture, art, design, fashion, media and performing arts exhibits.
+Lubaina officially opened access to the Degree Show website introducing to the next generation of UCLan creative talent, through a wide range of specially created architecture, art, design, fashion, media and performing arts exhibits.

 Degree Show Awards

-There are five categories, each sponsored by a member of the creative industries who will announce the names of the winners during the event.
-Winners will each receive an exciting placement, mentoring or support opportunity from their sponsor.
+There were five categories, each sponsored by a member of the creative industries who will announce the names of the winners during the event.
+Winners receive an exciting placement, mentoring or support opportunity from their sponsor.

 - Frontier IP Group plc Award for Craft